This article originally appeared on VICE Netherlands.

-On our first date, I came to see you in Rotterdam.
+On our first date, I came to see you in Rotterdam, Holland.

-We went to the Euromast (a landmark observation tower in Rotterdam) – to enjoy the sunset and the most amazing view over the city.
-Afterwards, we went for burgers and beers.
+We went to the Euromast (a landmark observation tower in Rotterdam) to enjoy the sunset and the amazing view over the city.
+Afterward, we went for burgers and beers.
 When our date ended, I walked you to the train station and we kissed on the street.

 We really liked each other, but it ended quickly.

-At your goodbye party in Amsterdam, I planned on going back to Rotterdam that evening, but I missed my train and ended up sleeping over at yours.
-You brought me to your place and we had a conversation, where it became clear that you wanted to be single while you were in Australia.
-Afterwards, you went back to your friends and the party, and I was left lying in your bed listening to your roommates having sex.
+At your goodbye party in Amsterdam, I planned on going back to Rotterdam that evening, but I missed my train and ended up sleeping over at your place.
+When we got to your place, we had a conversation where you made it clear that you wanted to be single while you were in Australia.
+Afterward, you went back to your friends and the party, and I was left lying in your bed listening to your roommates having sex.